The Century’s Best Holiday Campaigns

 Sheaffer (1966)

-As the kids say these days, she’s giving…a stylish ballpoint pen for Christmas.
+As the kids say these days, she’s giving …a stylish ballpoint pen for Christmas?
 Ummmm, OK.
-This ad is the perfect amalgamation of 60s chic—a holiday ad that isn’t too Christmassy, wintery or emotional.
-It does leave you wondering….where can I get that….dress?
+This ad is the perfect amalgamation of 60s chic: a holiday ad that isn’t too Christmassy, wintery, or emotional.
+Though it does leave you wondering: where can you get that dress?

-In the 70s, advertising moved from dominating newspapers and magazines, towards dominating TV commercials.
+In the 70s, advertising moved from dominating newspapers and magazines to dominating television.

 Norelco (1971)

-When Norelco, or “Noelco,” commercials start appearing, it’s a sign that Christmas is coming.
-And this particular ad is significant in that it’s the first stop motion commercial produced.
+When Norelco—or “Noëlco”—commercials start appearing, it’s a sign that Christmas is coming.
+And this particular ad is significant in that it’s the first stop motion commercial ever produced.

 KFC’s Kentucky For Christmas (1974 Campaign)

 It’s apparently very difficult to find turkey in Japan for a traditional holiday dinner circa 1970.
-So people turn to the other white meat, fried chicken.
-And KFC capitalizes on that to become incredibly popular in Japan.
+So people turn to the other white meat: no, not pork, fried chicken.
+And KFC capitalized on that to become incredibly popular in Japan.
 In fact, Tokyo is home to the only three-story KFC, complete with a fully stocked whiskey bar.
-Finger-licking good Saint Nick.
+Finger-licking good, Saint Nick.

 McDonald’s Christmas Gift Certificate (1975)